Frequently Asked Questions

-In addition, the response also contains a URL-formatted link to the next 25 results using the above cursor value.
+In addition, the response also contains a URL encoded link to the next 25 results using the above cursor value.
 Example:

 <link ref="next" href="https://api.elsevier.com/content/search/scopus?cursor=AoNdhv5MCEEU%2BioyMi1zMi4wLTg1MDQ2NzkyNTg0&count=25&query=title-abs-key%28mars%29l" type="application/xml"/>

 By using the "next" cursor value or URL link, one can retrieve the next 25 results.
+Note that when using the "next" cursor value rather than URL the link, the "next" cursor value must be URL encoded before submitting the request.
 The process can be repeated until the entire 38,000 results have been retrieved.

 Q: What is the difference between ScienceDirect and Scopus Data?